pallet/pallet/README.md

 # pallet

-Pallet is used to start provision compute nodes using crane, jclouds and chef.
+Pallet is used to provision configured compute nodes using crane, jclouds and chef.

 It uses a declaritive map for specifying the number of nodes with a given tag.
 Each tag is used to look up a machine image template specification (in crane and jsclouds), and to lookup configuration information (in chef).
-The converge function then tries to bring you compute servers into alignment with your declared counts.
+The converge function then tries to bring you compute servers into alignment with your declared counts and configurations.

-The bootstrap process installs a user with sudo permissions, using the specified username and password.
+The bootstrap process for new compute nodes installs a user with sudo permissions, using the specified username and password.
 The installed user is used to execute the chef cookbooks.

+Once the nodes are bootstrapped, and fall all existing nodes, the configured node information is written to the "compute-nodes" cookbook before chef is run, and this provides a :compute_nodes attribute.
+The compute-nodes cookbook is expected to exist in the site-cookbooks of the chef-repository you specify with `with-chef-repository`.

+`chef-solo` is then run with chef repository you have specified using the node tag as a configuration target.

 ## Usage